Quarterback16/NflManager/ReadMe.md

 Here you should say what actually happens when you execute the code above.

 ## Developing

+Develop features on a Use Case basis employing TDD.

 See the architecture decisions in the Doco folder for further information.